chzhong/serial-android/README.md

     cd android/library/src/main/jni
     ./build-jni.sh

-Any change to native code it build with Android Studio are welcome
+Any change to native code it build with Android Studio are welcome.

+NOTE: There might be some issue while building with different NDK revisions.

 Use: